Chart Color Schemes

 Residential development activity is slightly higher than average within Yarraville when compared nationally

-In FY26, $13.8 million in commercial development approvals have been recorded.
-Compared to Greater Melbourne, Yarraville has roughly half the building activity per person and ranks among the 68th percentile of areas assessed nationally.
-Recent construction comprises 38% detached dwellings and 62% attached dwellings, marking a shift from the current housing pattern of 72% houses.
-This focus on higher-density living creates more affordable entry points for downsizers, investors, and first-home buyers.
+When measured against Greater Melbourne, Yarraville records roughly half the building activity per person and ranks in the 68th percentile of areas assessed nationally.
+Recent construction comprises 38.0% detached dwellings and 62.0% attached dwellings.
+This focus on higher-density living creates more affordable entry points and suits downsizers, investors, and first-home buyers.
+This marks a significant departure from existing housing patterns (currently 72.0% houses), suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
 With around 220 people per dwelling approval, Yarraville shows characteristics of a low density area.

-According to AreaSearch's latest quarterly estimate, Yarraville is forecasted to gain 2,458 residents by 2041.
+Population forecasts indicate Yarraville will gain 2,458 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development